mattermost/docs/source/deployment/push.rst

 Mobile Applications Guide
 ==============================================

-This guide summarizes the deployment and security optoins for Mattermost mobile apps with push notifications.
+This guide summarizes the deployment and security options for Mattermost mobile apps with push notifications.

 OVERVIEW: